ParkerTribble/Digital-Planner/README.md

 # Digital-Planner

 This project is for my Senior Computer Engineering Project at Elizabethtown College.
-I am building a mobile digital planner with a sperate terminal to manage and store all data.

-The purpose of this project is to show what I have learned during my time in college.
-The other purpose is to build a quailty product that does what it is suppose to do and not include extra functions that distract the user.
+**Porject Status**: Incomplete
+      PCB and parts ordered
+      Software in development

+**Description**

+I am building a multi-part Digital Planner device.
+There are far too many distractions on a smart-phone to be an effective tool for organization

-Two part system: Mobile unit and Terminal
+The planner has two seperate units: Mobile and Terminal

-The purpose of the Mobile unit is to take in and store inputs from the user.
-This will be done with an LCD and hand-held keyboard via a Raspberry Pi
+The Mobile unit consists of a Raspberry Pi 3 Model B V1.2, a small LCD screen, and custom PCB keyboard This unit will take in user's data such as a organization key term, description, date & time, and location and store it locally until transfered to terminal.

-The purpose of the Terminal is to take the data from the Mobile unit, organize the data and output a easily digestable GUI as well as a output data to a csv file.
+  This unit will also display a simple UI for the user to input data as well as a UI for important data (marked with a urgency/importance weight)

+The Terminal is a Raspberry Pi 3 Model B V1.2, which may also contain different adapter depending on data transfer tests This unit will take in the data from the mobile unit, add it to exsisting data base, and then organize it all.
+  This unit will also output a UI for the user to import and delete data.
+As well as output a more complex UI for the user to have an interactive experince organizing thier life.